 Generally the pace on the rides increases as the season progresses and riders become fitter.If you are not certain about your ability level, try a few Leisure Wheeler rides first.
 Then, if you find yourself wanting more of a challenge, move up to Urban Roller.
 This way, you won't be exhausted and drop off the back of the group on your first Urban Roller ride.
 If you aren't enjoying yourself, you won't want to return, and we want everyone to have fun and stay with TBN!
 Of course, if you find us too slow please check out the TBN Tourist

-Non-members are always welcome - see the link in the first paragraph above (top of this column) to register and pay the $5 fee.
+Non-members are always welcome (see the link in the first paragraph above (top of this column)) to register and pay the $10 fee.

 Completed between 12 and 1 pm, the Saturday Morning Rides allow ample time to get your Saturday errands done, or you may instead choose to relax over a coffee or lunch with some of your biking buddies.
 The start point of the ride varies each week with about 12 different ride-routes in different parts of the city.
 Because of this, be sure to check this website the week of the ride.
-Non-members are always welcome - as long as you pay the $5 ride fee, sign the ride waiver and wear a helmet.
+Non-members are always welcome - as long as you pay the Guest Rider fee when you register for the ride, and wear a helmet.

 Below there are some tips about our rides, shared from the Sunday Urban Roller page which you should check out too (under "programs" click "cycling") .